 - 👍 Pros: Lovely architecture all around, boutique cafes and restaurants, perfect for romantic couples, green

 - 👎 Cons: Expensive, lack of Vietnamese style and design

 - 🍷 Best restaurants and bars: Club Opera Novel, Pizza 4P’s

-Once you enter in the French Quarter you may think you are suddenly in Paris or any other “French” city.
+Once you enter the French Quarter you may think you are suddenly in Paris.

 The area has wider streets and more green areas, besides some grand villas.

 It is an area of Hanoi that is as beautiful as controversial.

 Why controversial and, I may add, so widely different to the Old Quarter?

 It all goes down to the history of Vietnam and the French Empire.